BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 !shop("Default Mart (0 Badges)", ["Potion", "Antidote", "Poké Ball"])

 In this guide I will be catching every single Pokémon as soon as it becomes available, so if you're going to do the same you're gonna need a lot of balls.
 Note that you get a *Premier Ball* with every 10 balls you purchase.
 Reborn is tight on money, so especially if you're not interested in using healing items during battles, you might be better off not spending your cash on Potions and Antidotes and running back to Pokémon Centers when needed instead.

-You can also get a single *Potion* in the PC storage.

 On your way out the door, you'll see two people right by the exit.
 One of them will offer you a Pokémon for $500.
 But when you do, someone will steal it!
 If you want to skip this event for now until you have more money you can - we won't actually get to have this Pokémon for...
 14 more badges.